bdnorris/DES-340/lectures/lecture09-text-and-type.md

 }
 ```

 By default, you can only use fonts that are already installed on the user's machine.
 How do you know what font's the user has?
 You don't.
 In the early days of the web, we had to pick a safe font that we could assume a lot of people had on their computers like Arial, Georgia, Helvetica and Times New Roman.
-This was pretty limiting, but a lot of clever designers managed to be creative regardless.
+This was pretty limiting, but a lot of clever designers managed to be creative regardless. *Webfonts* have changed all that, but we're not quite ready to dive in to all the ins-and-outs of installing them yet.

 ### Font "Stacks"